Christoffer9612/smapshot-application/README.md

 * [DESIGN - Button font size](https://stackoverflow.com/questions/2823808/android-button-font-size)
 * [DESIGN - Slider (SeekBar)](https://stackoverflow.com/questions/8629535/implementing-a-slider-seekbar-in-android)

+## APK
+Android Package Kit - file format that Android uses to distribute and install apps.
+APKs contain all the elements that an app needs to install correctly on your device. *Will be released in the future.*

 ## Issues
-* Aspect ratio of different Android cameras and resolution of photos (width, height).
-E.g: **Motorola G8 vs. Xiaomi Mi 9T**
+* Aspect ratio (4:3) of different Android cameras and resolution of photos (width, height).
+E.g: **Motorola G8 vs. Xiaomi Mi 9T**.
 * Research about tilt (pitch) from Smapshot (reverse?).
 E.g: 4 degrees = 356 degrees.
-* Refactor and document code?